-Continuing in her Nashville ambassador role, Mary quickly cites the Parthenon as her absolute favorite place to take visitors to our city.
-When I confess I have only seen the outside of the building, Mary encourages me to visit this exact replica of the ancient temple in Athens.
-According to Ms. Cheap, I will see an amazing sculpture of Athena and learn a great deal about Nashville history.
+In her Nashville ambassador role, Mary cites the Parthenon as her favorite place to take visitors.
+When I confess I have only seen the outside of the building, Mary encourages me to visit this replica of the ancient temple in Athens.
+According to Ms. Cheap, I will see an amazing sculpture of Athena and learn a great deal about Nashville’s history.
 All for only $6.

 To donate to this year’s Penny Drive click here, OR locals may pick up and drop off penny drive cans at any Pinnacle Financial Partners location, any branch of Wilson Bank and Trust, or Second Harvest Food Bank in Metro Center.
 You may also donate change or dollars in any type of container!
 The drive will last until January 31.